The Church Calendar: A year with Christ

 Sacred Heart: Friday after the second Sunday after Pentecost

 Most Eastern Orthodox Churches calculate Easter using the Julian calendar rather than the Gregorian, often resulting in different dates.
-This division weakens the unity of Christian witness and demonstrates how even seemingly technical matters can affect the Church's visible unity.
+This division weakens the unity of Christian witness and demonstrates how even seemingly technical matters of calculation affect the Church's visible unity.
+The Catholic Church uses the Gregorian calendar, adopted in 1582 under Pope Gregory XIII.

 🛡️ Living by Liturgical Time

 Following moveable feasts teaches us to live by faith rather than mere convenience.
-When we adjust our lives to the Church's calendar rather than forcing the Church to fit our schedules, we demonstrate that God's time takes precedence over human time.
+When we adjust our lives to the Church's calendar rather than forcing the Church to fit our schedules, we demonstrate that God's time takes precedence over human time — a practical and counter-cultural act of religion.

 Fixed Holy Days: Pillars of Sacred Time